Here’s Exactly Why Clorox Is So Good at Killing Germs

 It’s always very obvious when someone’s just finished cleaning with Clorox.
 The smell is so distinct that many people automatically think of one word when they get a whiff: clean.
 Although spreading germs is a part of life, and some germs are living in and on you that you couldn’t live without, you can avoid the unnecessary ones that spread disease with the help of cleaning products like Clorox—but how does it work?
 And can it kill the coronavirus?

 So why is Clorox good at killing germs?

 If Clorox Regular Bleach is your go-to cleaner, you’re probably wondering how and why it’s so good at disinfecting.
 Thank the main ingredient, bleach, for these antimicrobial properties, according to Travers Anderson, a Research and Development Manager for Clorox.
 It’s is especially great for disinfecting because it’s an oxidant that attacks and breaks down the cell walls of microorganisms.
 “This mechanism is indiscriminate, meaning it will attack many different molecules that make up the cell walls of microorganisms,” Anderson says.
 “This allows it to work across a broad spectrum of organisms such as bacteria, viruses, and fungi.”
 Plus, this means these organisms can’t develop a resistance to Clorox Regular Bleach, according to Anderson.
-So, yes, you should definitely use Clorox products to clean these little things everyone forgets to clean (but shouldn’t).

 Is it effective against coronavirus?